 Ongoing programs to employ artists, inspire communities and keep the arts flowing through the lives of people in Ontario

-▶ Wee Festival: Wee Digital Artistic performances and activities for children, across Canada and the globe
+Artistic performances and activities for families, across Canada and around the world.